 Palestinians who lost both their homes and their means of earning a living during the 1948 Arab-Israeli conflict left their homeland and they, and their descendants, live in refugee camps

-APPEH works closely with UNWRA, the United Nations Relief and Works Agency responsible for Palestinian refugees.
+APPEH has worked closely with the United Nations Relief and Works Agency (UNWRA) responsible for Palestinian refugees.
 Palestinians who lost both their homes and their means of earning a living during the 1948 Arab–Israeli conflict left their homeland and they, and their descendants live in refugee camps.
-UNRWA has been in existence for 64 years working in five fields: Lebanon, Syria, Jordan, West Bank and Gaza.
+UNRWA has been in existence for over 65 years working in five fields: Lebanon, Syria, Jordan, West Bank and Gaza.
 UNRWA’s responsibilities include the provision of education, health and relief programs to Palestinian refugees and it provides virtually their only employment as teachers, nurses, social workers and the like.
 Whilst there is help from other agencies and NGOs, the bulk of the work falls on UNRWA’s shoulders.
 As the refugee population grows their resources are constantly stretched.
-UNRWA is currently in the red by US$90million.
+UNRWA recently had a dramatic funding cut when the US withdrew much of its support.

 More than 5 million registered Palestine refugees are living in 5 sites supported by UNRWA: